JoseBlanca/franklin/doc/source/using_ngs_backbone.rst

 edge_removal -> illumina_right
   Idem for the right edge of the illumina reads

+strip_n_percent
+  Threshold used for the trimming of regions with a lot of Ns in sequences with no quality information available.
+Lower values (e.g. 1.5) are more stringent.

 min_seq_length
   The minimum sequence length allowable after the cleaning is done.
 All sequences shorter than these values will be discarded.
 This is a subsection with one value for each platform 454, sanger and illumina.